Effective matter sectors from modified entropies: Introduction

 Similarly, in gravitational systems, entropy gradients associated with the microscopic degrees of freedom of spacetime can give rise to a macroscopic force that one can interpret as gravity.
 Within this picture, black hole thermodynamics provides a natural setting to explore the connection between entropy, temperature, and geometry \cite{Bekenstein:1973ur,Hawking:1975vcx}.
 Hence, modifications to the entropy-area relation can lead to deviations from the standard Schwarzschild geometry and generate new classes of regular black hole metrics.

 In the present work, we are interested in studying the effect of entropy modifications on the black-hole metric and consequently on the effective matter sector.
 We mention that our analysis differs from the one of \cite{Nojiri:2022ljp,Elizalde:2025iku}, since in those works the authors examined whether generalized non-extensive entropies are consistent with the Hawking temperature and the Arnowitt-Deser-Misner (ADM) mass, essentially testing the thermodynamic validity of such entropies within a fixed spacetime geometry, while our approach reverses the logic and we derive the modified spacetime metric itself from the chosen entropy function, establishing a direct entropy-geometry correspondence rather than treating geometry as given.
 Hence, by translating the entropy deformation into a modified effective fluid description, our framework provides an explicit physical realization of how entropy corrections manifest as new, effective matter sectors of entropic origin.
+Recently, a Lagrangian reconstruction of entropy deformations has been proposed in~\cite{DAgostino:2024sgm}, where power-law modifications of the Bekenstein-Hawking entropy are studied from a complementary perspective.
+We mention here that the Lagrangian formulation follows a different route, since the entropy itself is elevated to a dynamical quantity derived from an underlying variational principle, allowing one to construct a consistent action whose extremization reproduces the desired non-extensive entropy structure.

 The plan of the work is the following.
 In Section \ref{Effectivemattersector} we present the connection of modified entropy relations to a modified metric function and then to an effective matter sector of entropic origin.
 Then, in Section \ref{Applications} we proceed to specific applications to the various modified entropy forms that exist in the literature, such as Barrow, Tsallis-Cirto, Rényi, Kaniadakis, logarithmic, power-law, loop-quantum-gravity, and exponential modifications, deriving the associated effective matter sectors, and analyzing their physical properties and energy conditions.
 Finally, Section \ref{Conclusions} is devoted to the conclusions.